s-du/ScribbleArchitect/README.md

 ## Options
-The SD model can be adapted in the lcm.py file.
 Live drawing requires a strong GPU, I would advice to reduce image size (in main.py) if too laggy!
 Image upscale is really GPU intensive...

 ## Included models
-By default, the app uses Dreamshaper (https://huggingface.co/Lykon/dreamshaper-8)
+By default, the app uses Dreamshaper (https://huggingface.co/Lykon/dreamshaper-8).
+Custom models can be added in the dedicated folder ('custom_models').
+Any SD1.5 checkpoint should work.

 ![compil](docs/s_archi_compil.png)